General simulation method for spontaneous parametric down- and parametric up-conversion experiments: Theory

 Our model is based on the second-order nonlinear interaction of electromagnetic fields together with a first-order perturbation theory approximation.
-We start with the Hamiltonian \cite{Schneeloch2019}
+We start with the Hamiltonian~\cite{Schneeloch2019}

 where $\zeta_{jkl}^{(2)}$ is the second-order inverse susceptibility tensor and $\mathbf{D}$ are the displacement fields.
-The formulation with the displacement fields instead of the electric fields is necessary to ensure consistency after quantization \cite{Hillery1984, Quesada2017}.
+This formulation is necessary to ensure consistency after quantization \cite{Hillery1984, Quesada2017}.

 We describe the pump beam as a classical monochromatic Gaussian beam with linear polarization.
-We assume that the pump is undepleted, meaning its power is large enough such that it is not significantly reduced due to nonlinear conversion events.
+We assume that the pump is undepleted.
 In addition, we use the approximation of a collimated beam such that the curvature and the Gouy phase can be neglected.
 The pump propagates along the z-axis, which we define parallel to the optical axis of the system.
 The signal and idler fields are described using a plane-wave decomposition separated into positive and negative frequency components $\hat{\mathbf{D}}^+$ and $\hat{\mathbf{D}}^-$ with

 and $\hat{\mathbf{D}}^-$ being the hermitian conjugate of $\hat{\mathbf{D}}^+$.
 Here, $V$ is the quantization volume, $\hat{a}_{\mathbf{k},\sigma}$ is the annihilation operator for a photon with momentum $\mathbf{k}$, and $\mathbf{\epsilon}_{\mathbf{k},\sigma}$ is the direction of the displacement field vector indexed with the polarization $\sigma$.